thexhr/isscrolls/README.md

 If you're using isscrolls with a braille display, use the -b Option to suppress the banner on startup.

 ## FAQ

-**isscrolls doesn't support all possible Ironsworn moves yet.** Yes, I know and sometimes this is intentional.
-I usually implement moves as soon as I miss one during my own solo-player campaign.

-**I really need move X to continue my journey.** Then please open an issue here and I'll take care of it.

 **Why does isscrolls so often refers to the official rulebook?** The program should help you in keeping track of your character's progress.
 However, it cannot replace the GM in your campaign.
 In order to give the player as much freedom as possible, I refrain from doing everything automatically and instead redirect you to the rulebook.